FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTC_messages.md

       </tr>
       <tr>
          <td>Explanation         </td>
          <td><p>Possible values for &amp;str are described here.
-The following messages are displayed when the catalog is purged on <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> startup, or at the time set for the daily purge.
+The following messages are displayed when the catalog is purged on {{< TransferCFT/componentshortname  >}} startup, or at the time set for the daily purge.
 For example:</p>
 <p>When there are no transfers to delete:</p>
 <div class="indentTableNested">
 <p>Purge Started<br />